‘MAKING A DIFFERENCE’: John Key and Barack Obama at the summit (Reuters)

 – Prime Minister John Key reaps the benefits of historic village-level efforts

-For New Zealand’s part, there is a story that came out of its villages.
-Activists in the 1980s campaigning for local nuclear-free zones were pivotal in getting a Labour Party government elected that declared New Zealand “nuclear free” and, accordingly, banned nuclear warship visits.
+For New Zealand’s part, there is a story that came out of its villages throughout the country.
+Activists in the 1980s campaigning for local nuclear-free zones were pivotal in getting a Labour Party government elected in 1984 that declared New Zealand “nuclear free” and, accordingly, banned nuclear warship visits.
 Decades of controversy ensued with the United States, whose ships had hitherto made quite regular visits.

 Largely as a consequence this month, the conservative National Party New Zealand Prime Minister, John Key went to President Obama’s conference not intending to mention New Zealand’s nuclear-free initiatives.
 As a pre-conference report said: